j4y/developerportal/pages/platforms/ios.md

 </table>

 There’s no better way to show how to use the Affdex SDK than through a set of examples.
-The following code snippets demonstrate how easy it is to obtain facial expression results using your device’s camera, a video file, or from images.
+See the example code snippets under [establishing object properties](#step-2-establish-object-properties) for a demonstration of how easy it is to obtain facial expression results using your device’s camera, a video file, or from images.

 ## Step 1.
 Call the Correct Initializer